cncf/devstats.archive/README.md

 The main idea is that we divide tables into 2 groups:
 - const: meaning that data in this table is not changing in time (is saved once)
 - variable: meaning that data in those tables can change between GH events, and GH `event_id` is a part of this tables primary key.
+- there are also "compute" tables that are auto-updated by `sync`/`structure` tools and affiliations table that are filled by `import_affs` tool.

 List of tables:
 - `gha_actors`: const, users table